mizchi/codemirror-kitchen/README.md

-# CodeMirror Kitchean
+# CodeMirror Kitchen

 ## What's this?

-Customised build of codemirror.
+Kitchen to build your own codemirror editor.

 ## Use